DohmBoyOG/UI-Library/README.md

 local bind = tab:Keybind(text, default, callback) -- creates a keybind item with given text and 'default' as default keybind and runs given function when the keybind has been pressed.

 Settings() -- you can choose to add this, this will create a tab where the you can customize the UI, change the keybind to hide/show the UI and a button to destroy the UI.
+Info() -- you can choose to add this, this will create a tab where you can read some information about the UI etc.
 Credits(text) -- you can choose to add this, this will create a tab where credits are given to me, and another label with custom text you can pass down.

 Example: